vasilisgee/capture-screen-extension/README.md

 ## License

 This project is licensed under a custom non-commercial license.
 You are free to view, fork, and modify the code for personal and educational use.
-Commercial use, redistribution, or publishing this extension (or any derivative of it) to the Chrome Web Store or any other browser extension marketplace is strictly prohibited without explicit written permission from the author.